openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification also defines a new OAuth 2.0 Authorization Server metadata [@!RFC8414] parameter to publish whether the AS that the Credential Issuer relies on for authorization supports anonymous Token Requests with the Pre-Authorized Grant Type.
 It is defined as follows:

 * `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
-A JSON Boolean indicating whether the Credential Issuer accepts a Token Request with a Pre-Authorized Code but without a client id.
+A JSON Boolean indicating whether the Credential Issuer accepts a Token Request with a Pre-Authorized Code but without a `client_id`.
 The default is `false`.

 # Security Considerations {#security-considerations}